 The reality, though, is that Portland’s real estate market is still experiencing a supply shortage.
 We have reported on this many times in the past, because it’s an important factor that’s driving the local real estate market.

-As of this past fall 2019, inventory in Portland sits at around a 2.4-month supply.
+Inventory in Portland sits at around a 1.1-month supply.
 Five to six months is considered a normal or balanced real estate market.
 So things are still tight from an inventory standpoint.

 Despite the supply shortage, the higher loan limits that were established for 2021 should still benefit buyers, at least when it comes to mortgage financing.

 Sammamish Mortgage is a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, and Oregon.
 We have been in the business since 1992 and are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria.
 Please contact us if you have any questions or are ready to apply for a home loan.

 If you are thinking of applying for a mortgage in Washington State, the loan amount you take out matters a great deal relative to the price of the home you intend to buy.
 Read on to find out more and to check out our loan limits tool.

 The interest rate assigned to conforming loans versus jumbo loans can often differ.
 And many people may assume that a smaller loan amount would translate to a lower rate.
 Read on to find out more and to check out our loan limits tool.